Healey hopes Trump-Putin summit could be ‘first step’ on road to peace

 European leaders are braced for the meeting and have expressed hope about the prospect of a potential ceasefire after a joint call with US president Mr Trump earlier this week.

+He said it will be up to the Ukrainians to decide whether to concede land to Mr Putin as part of a peace deal, but added: “I think they’ll make the proper decision.”

+Mr Trump said he is “not here to negotiate for Ukraine”, adding: “I’m here to get them at a table.”

-Mr Healey was asked what lessons from VJ Day – being marked on Friday – could be applied in the present day as Mr Trump is set to meet the Russian leader.
+Cabinet minister Mr Healey was asked what lessons from VJ Day – which is being commemorated on Friday – could be applied in the present day ahead of Mr Trump meeting the Russian leader.

 He told BBC Breakfast: “The first lesson is that military and fighting solves nothing in the end, and that the end to war must come through talking, must come from diplomacy.